hossam-k-ahmed/YouTube-guides-The-Root-Terminal/How to Run Your Own AI Locally (100% Private + Easy Setup)/Instructions.md

 Ollama allows you to run LLMs locally with a simple interface, and Open WebUI provides a **built-in inference engine for RAG (retrieval-augmented generation)** — making it a powerful solution for deploying AI privately and securely.

-**Additionally**, we will show you how to **expose your AI safely for external access**, depending on the deployment method you choose, using:
+**Additionally**, i will show you how to **expose your AI safely for external access**, depending on the deployment method you choose, using:

 - **Netbird** – secure private networking.
 - **Nginx with Let’s Encrypt SSL** – encrypted web access.